Skip to main content

 Half-Life a Practical Explanation

 To understand the differences between protocols, one must grasp the concept of half-life.
-The of a substance is the time it takes for the concentration of that substance in the body to be reduced by half.
+The half-life of a substance is the time it takes for the concentration of that substance in the body to be reduced by half.
 Each testosterone ester has a distinct half-life, which dictates the necessary frequency of injections to maintain stable levels.

 • Testosterone Propionate ∞ This is a short-ester testosterone with a half-life of about 2-3 days.
 To maintain stable blood levels, it requires frequent injections, often every other day.
 Its rapid action can lead to more pronounced peaks and valleys in hormone levels.